Judge Royall Tyler, Judge Jaffrey Pyncheon

 Is there evidence for this?
 Yes.
 The evidence is in the Boston land records.
 These land records show that the same man---Capt.
 John Turner---owned two mansions.
-The first mansion on Beacon Street in Boston, was built on the property that John inherited from his father Robert, and the mansion that was built later on what is now Turner Street in Salem.
+His first mansion stood along Beacon Street in Boston.
+It was built on the great pasture that John inherited from his father Robert.
+John Turner built a second mansion on what is now Turner Street in Salem.

 Nathaniel Hawthorne opens his romance with this description: "Half-way down a by-street of one of our New England towns. . ."
 Turner Street in Salem was always a dead-end into the harbor, never a by-street between two greater thoroughfares.

 Allen Chamberlain 1925 Map In Detail